wooweh/leet_code_problems/array_and_string/088_merge_sorted_array.md

 ## Outputs

-    Array of numbers - Merge nums1 and nums2 sorted in ascending order.
+    Merged nums1 and nums2 sorted in ascending order

     Array must not be returned.
 Array must be assigned to nums1.